open-guides/og-aws/README.md

 		- First generation CG1 instances are still available in some regions in a single configuration with a NVIDIA M2050 GPU.
 	-	⛓ AWS offers an [AMI](https://aws.amazon.com/marketplace/pp/B01M0AXXQB?qid=1475211685369&sr=0-1&ref_=srh_res_product_title) (based on Amazon Linux) with most NVIDIA drivers and ancillary software (CUDA, CUBLAS, CuDNN, TensorFlow) installed to lower the barrier to usage.
 Note, however, that this leads to lock-in due to Amazon Linux and the fact that you have no direct access to software configuration or versioning.
 	-	🔹As with any expensive EC2 instance types, [Spot instances can offer significant savings](#ec2-cost-management) with GPU workloads when interruptions are tolerable.
+- EC2 instances can take advantage of IPv6 addressing, so long as they are launched in a subnet with an allocated CIDR range in an IPv6-enabled VPC.

 ### EC2 Gotchas and Limitations

 -	❗Never use ssh passwords.
 Just don’t do it; they are too insecure, and consequences of compromise too severe.
 Use keys instead.
 [Read up on this](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) and fully disable ssh password access to your ssh server by making sure 'PasswordAuthentication no' is in your /etc/ssh/sshd_config file.
 If you’re careful about managing ssh private keys everywhere they are stored, it is a major improvement on security over password-based authentication.